KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 In this tutorial, we will create a gateway that can serve to represent KMD.
 The following are the steps in the gateway-creation process:

 - Create a new asset chain and provide representative tokens
-- Prepare a special oracle to monitor Komodo's chainstate
+- Prepare a special oracle to monitor Komodo's chain state
 - Bind the tokens and the oracle to our gateway
 - Deposit KMD into the gateway
 - Exchange tokens with other tokens on-chain